In some cases, we earn commissions from affiliate links in our posts.

-Upstairs Downstairs got a makeover in 2010 with Keeley Hawes and Ed Stoppard as the lead actors.
+Upstairs Downstairs got a makeover in 2010 with Keeley Hawes and Ed Stoppard in the lead roles.
 It also stars Claire Foy and Eileen Atkins.
 Although there are only nine episodes across two seasons, it's still worth watching.
 Jean Marsh reprises her role as Rose Buck and becomes the housekeeper of the new household.
 This iteration is set at the beginning of WWII, six years after the original season finishes.

-The second Upstairs Downstairs is streaming on BritBox.
+Upstairs Downstairs (2010) is streaming on BritBox.

 How does Upstairs Downstairs (2010) compare to Downton Abbey?

 Similar premise.
 Diverse social class.
 Great cast.

 War & Peace (2016)

 Though it's set in imperial Russia, War & Peace also follows the lives of aristocratic families.
 The six-part adaptation of Tolstoy's classic stars James Norton, Lily James, Paul Dano, Tom Burke, Jim Broadbent, Rebecca Front, and Tuppence Middleton.